 VapeEducate is an online course originally designed to be completed by middle and high school students.
 However, it most certainly can be beneficial to anyone interested in learning more about e-cigarettes, vaping and Juuling.
 It can also be used as an educational program for teachers, parents, and other community members.
 The program is designed to be used as a tool which provides supplemental material to educate students about vaping.

-There are six lessons on vaping.
+There are seven lessons on vaping.
 Each lesson contains pertinent information regarding vaping and the use of vape products.
 Short quizzes are built into each lesson for students to actively participate and recall information presented to them.
-At the end of each of the six units, students are required to take an assessment.
+At the end of each of the seven units, students are required to take an assessment.
 A student must receive at least 80% in order to successfully complete each unit.
 Final results are then emailed in real time to the principal, administrator, parent, or community group administering the program.